Legend about the lost city of Ubar

 Explorers saw two shallow craters.
 Desert in this place was full with chunks of white sandstone, pellets of black glass and also pieces of iron.

-Each of the large pieces of meteorite caused explosion.
-The largest explosion was comparable to the blast of atomic bomb in Hiroshima.
+Each of the large pieces of meteorite caused an explosion.
+The largest explosion was comparable to the blast of the atomic bomb in Hiroshima.

 Largest meteorites fell in 1,000 by 500 m large area, forming several craters.
 Mapping in the 1960s registered three craters – 116, 64 and 11 m wide.
 It is possible that there were several more craters, covered with sand now.

 Stories about the iron meteorite as large as camel’s hump were true.
-In 1966 Bedouins told that sand in craters has shifted and enormous meteorite is visible.
+In 1966 Bedouins told that sand in craters shifted and an enormous meteorite is visible.